 If Atwood rewrites the gothic in Lady Oracle, she does so with an ironic double-voice that allows for self-reflexivity and an implicit critique.
 That this voice has firstly a profound effect on the gothic’s ‘affective form’ and transforms it into a comedy, becomes clear from the novel’s opening […] This opening initiates the ironic play with the gothic pattern.
 While instantly evoking one basic emotion structuring the typical gothic romance, the fear of death, it works to undercut that emotion as it installs it.
 The idea of death as self-constructed and -controlled performance, does not evoke threat, but rather ridicule, an effect enhanced by the concluding hint that the performance might have failed.Gothic Forms of Feminine Fictions, Susanne Becker

 This voice, utilised by Margaret Atwood, Alice Munro and others writing the ‘female neo-gothic’ has been called an ironic double voice.

 Parody is one weapon against marginalisation, which is probably why woman writers have become known for making use of the ironic double voice.
 You’ll come across this term reading about the female neo-gothic, especially in relation to Margaret Atwood.

 The effect: An ironic double voice changes a story’s tone, from sublime and dark to comic Postmodern Gothic (which is no less dark, mind you).

 What, exactly, is the ‘double-ness’ in Margaret Atwood’s ‘ironic double address’?
 Well, the narrator might be joking, or she might not be.
 That’s up to you.
 Is this a parody of a Miss Marple story?
 Who knows.
 Is it fantasy?

 This narrative mode reflects the duplicity of the main character, Verna, of course, who appears one thing (a coquettish older woman) but who is in fact someone very different (a traumatised woman with murderous thoughts).
-This state of behaving according to the rules of femininity while masking one’s real feelings, is recognisable to anyone with marginalised identities.
+This state of behaving according to the rules of femininity (while masking one’s real feelings) is recognisable to anyone with marginalised identities.
 In the case of women and femme-presenting people, the expectation is that women be polite and accommodating at all times, so Atwood’s ironic double address may be especially recognisable to femmes.